How Does Scoring Work In Racquetball?

 In racquetball, players score points when their opponents either commit a fault or are unable to return the ball to the front wall.

-Racquetball is a fast paced yet easy to play sport that originated in America.
-The sport has been gaining in popularity since its inception in the 1950's.
+Racquetball is a fast-paced yet easy-to-play sport that originated in America.
+The sport has been gaining in popularity since its inception in the 1950s.
 The rules of scoring are simple and similar to squash.
 Of course, there are many things about the way racquetball is played and scored that make it a unique sport.

 If the serve is done correctly, the players will then alternate hitting the ball against the front wall in what is known as a rally.
 After the serve, players can hit the ball in the air or after one bounce.
-Additionally they can hit the ball along any walls, including the ceiling, as long as the ball eventually hits the front wall before bouncing on the ground twice.
+Additionally, they can hit the ball along any wall, including the ceiling, as long as the ball eventually hits the front wall before bouncing on the ground twice.

 How to Win

-How do you decide who serves first?
+How do you decide who serves first in racquetball?

-In most games the server is decided by flipping a coin or spinning a racquet.
+In most games, the server is decided by flipping a coin or spinning a racquet.
 Whoever wins the coin toss/racquet spin will decide if they want to serve or receive for the first set.
-In the next set, whoever didn't serve first will serve first this time.
-For a tie breaker, whoever scored the most points in the two matches will serve first.
+In the next set, whoever didn’t serve first will serve first this time.
+For a tiebreaker, whoever scored the most points in the two matches will serve first.
 If this is equal, then the players do another coin toss/racquet spin to decide who serves first.

-What happens with a court hinder?
+What happens with a court hinder in racquetball?

 How is scoring different in racquetball than in squash?

-In racquetball a player can only score if they are serving.
-However, in squash, a player can score a point at any time throughout a game, even if they aren't serving.
-This difference makes racquetball sets last longer than squash's.
+In racquetball, a player can only score if they are serving.
+However, in squash, a player can score a point at any time throughout a game, even if they aren’t serving.
+This difference makes racquetball sets last longer than squash’s.
 Another difference is that racquetball players win after the best of three sets.
-Alternately, in squash the overall match winner is decided by the best of five sets.
+Alternately, in squash, the overall match winner is decided by the best of five sets.

 What do the lines mean in racquetball?

 The service line spans the width of the court and is closest to the wall.
-The server cannot step in front of this line and their serve must land behind the short line (the next long line).
+The server cannot step in front of this line, and their serve must land behind the short line (the next long line).
 The rectangles on both sides are used in double matches for the teammate not serving to stand in.
-The space inbetween the short line and dotted line is the safety zone.
-During a serve, the opponent can't pass the dotted line until the ball bounces in the safety zone or passes the line.
+The space in between the short line and dotted line is the safety zone.
+During a serve, the opponent can’t pass the dotted line until the ball bounces in the safety zone or passes the line.